Special Airfares from Cathay Pacific & Cathay Dragon

 From July 6, 1998, travellers to Hong Kong will be served by one of the world's largest and most modern airports situated at the Chek Lap Kok on the outlying island of Lantau.
 The easiest connection from the airport to Central and Kowloon is the Airport Express Railway, which takes just 19 minutes to get to Kowloon, and an extra 4 minutes to Hong Kong.
 Adult single journey fare is HK$100.
 In addition, express bus service called "Airbus" operates on frequent schedules to popular spots in the city, with stops near most major hotels.
 An overnight bus service will cover the airport's 24-hour operation.
 Taxis are also an option and fares from Chek Lap Kok range from HK$200-HK$400.

-The Mass Transit Railway (MTR) [Tel: (852) 2881 8888] operates a domestic railway network covering 91 stations on 10 main commuter lines.
+Today, the entire system has 91 stations and 68 Light Rail stops.
+MTR operates ten main commuter lines serving Hong Kong Island, Kowloon and the New Territories.
 Among them, the East Rail Line connects to the boundary at Lo Wu and Lok Ma Chau stations for travel between Hong Kong and Shenzhen.
 In addition, a Light Rail network serves the local communities in the North West New Territories, while a fleet of buses provides convenient feeder services.

 Trams ply the northern shore of Hong Kong Island at a fixed fare from 6:00 a.m. to 1:00 a.m.
 There is also the century-old Peak Tram, a funicular railway which runs up to the Peak from 7:00 a.m. to midnight at about 15-minute intervals.
 Tel: (852) 2522 0922.